samkenxstream/turnkey-triumph-326606_samkencoin-nsq-relayer/README.md

 # nsq-relayer

-You emit events structured in a specific way and this tool posts them all to its configured nsq instance.
+You emit events structured in a specific way and this tool publishes them all to its configured nsq instance.

 ```js
 const createRelayer = require('nsq-relayer');